Bill Nimmo: Early life and pre-network career

 Nimmo was born on June 18, 1917, in Cincinnati, Ohio.
 After graduating from Western Hills High School, he attended the Cincinnati Conservatory of Music.
 He volunteered for the US Army in 1941 prior to the declaration of WWII.
 While serving with the 1st Infantry Division in North Africa he was awarded the Purple Heart, Silver Star, and Bronze Star Medals, plus an Invasion Arrowhead and four Campaign Stars.
 Following a year of diplomatic service at the U.S. Embassy in Paris in 1945-46 he was honorably discharged with the rank of Major.

-After a short stint as a teacher, he returned to Cincinnati in 1947 and landed a job as overnight disc jockey at WLW-AM with his distinctive baritone voice.
+After a short stint as a teacher, he returned to Cincinnati in 1947 and landed a job as an overnight disc jockey at WLW-AM with his distinctive baritone voice.
 In 1948 Bill became Cincinnati's first television star on WLWT-TV serving as an announcer, newscaster, and host of various shows.

 In 1959, Nimmo recorded a narration, "The Little Rascals" for RCA Victor (LBY 1023).